JensRantil/jensrantil.github.io/content/salt-vs-ansible.rst

 configuration and deployment.
 It was easy to get up and running and has great documentation.

-Moving forward, the scalability, speed and architecture of Salt suits my new project better.
+Moving forward, the scalability, speed and architecture of Salt has it going for it.
 For cloud deployments I find the Salt architecture to be a better fit.
-I'm happy with my choice.
+I would not hesitate to use Salt in the future.

 All this said, you should give both projects a spin before making your decision.
 They're fairly quick to set up and test.